Rigoz/Validator/README.md

 # Validator
 Simple form validation PHP class for POST request, useful when coding without a framework.
+It uses associative arrays to assign $_POST keys to shorthands, which are provided as arguments to the class constructor.

 # Featured constraints
 It supports the following constraints: